timmoy/Git-Exercises/more_sites/README.md

 - check what files have been changed since last commit `git status`
 - prepare file to be commited `git add [file path]`
 - commit changes with message `git commit -m "[message]"`
-- push changes of your current branch `git push origin`
+- push changes of your current branch `git push origin [branch name]`